Iain-Crowe/LANChat/README.md

     python -m venv venv
     ```

-3. Locate the activte script in the environment and set environment variables:
+3. Locate the activate script in the environment and set environment variables:

     For Linux (in `venv/bin/activate`)